stackforge/fuel-docs/pages/reference-architecture/ceph/5000-cephmon.rst

 and maintain data consistency with the Ceph OSD nodes that store the actual data.

+Fuel assigns one Ceph monitor to each configured Controller node.
-Ceph monitors implement HA using a master-master model:
+High availability is implemented for Ceph monitors using a master-master model:

 - One Ceph monitor node is designated the "leader."
   This is the node that first received